vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 |VMware Cloud on AWS SDDC Version|1.18 and later|
 |NSX Advanced Load Balancer|21.1.4|

-To verify the interoperability of other versions and products, use the [VMware Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,5305&row=648,&row=1,%262,%26789).
+To verify the interoperability of other versions and products, see [VMware Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,5305&row=648,&row=1,%262,%26789).

 ## Prepare the Environment for Deploying Tanzu for Kubernetes Operations